Currently Enrolling Trials

 Austedo is specifically indicated for the treatment of chorea associated with Huntington’s disease and tardive dyskinesia in adults.

 Austedo is supplied as a tablet for oral administration.
 The recommended dose is as follows:

 Administer Austedo with food.
-Swallow Austedo whole.
-Do not chew, crush, or break tablets.
+Austedo should be swallowed whole, not chewed, crushed or broken.
 Please see drug label for dosing recommendations in patients switching from tetrabenazine and other dose adjustments.

 Adverse events associated with the use of Austedo may include, but are not limited to, the following:

 Austedo comes with the following Black Box Warning: Austedo can increase the risk of depression and suicidal thoughts and behavior (suicidality) in patients with Huntington’s disease.
 Anyone considering the use of Austedo must balance the risks of depression and suicidality with the clinical need for treatment of chorea.
 Closely monitor patients for the emergence or worsening of depression, suicidality or unusual changes in behavior.
 Patients, their caregivers and families should be informed of the risk of depression and suicidality and should be instructed to report behaviors of concern promptly to the treating physician.